Open Cluster NGC 2506

 This open cluster was discovered by William Herschel on 23 February 1791.
 He logged it as VI 37 and recorded: «A very compressed and very rich cluster of stars.
 The stars ar of 2 sizes, some considerably large and the rest next to invisible.
 The compressed part 5 or 6' in diameter.» [465] John Herschel logged the cluster on 9 March 1828 as h 480 and wrote: «The first star 11m in the preceding part of a rich round pretty compressed cluster of irregular figure.
 Stars 11...20m, so as to be nebulous.
 The most compressed part = 4' or 5' diameter.» [466]

-Lord Rosse, or one of his observing assistants have visited the cluster frequently and noted: «Several observers have fancied that the stars exhibit some approach to a spiral arrangement, with cellular center.
+Lord Rosse, or one of his observing assistants have visited the cluster frequently and noted: «Several observers have fancied that the stars exhibit some approach to a spiral arrangement, with cellular centre.
 No unresolved nebulosity.» [486]

 Physical Properties